tkhyn/djinga/README.rst

 Unobtrusive jinja2 integration in Django

-Compatible with django 1.4 to 1.8 and relevant python versions (2.6 to 3.4).
+Compatible with django 1.7+ (including 1.9) and relevant python versions (2.7 to 3.5).
+Not tested anymore against previous django versions, but might still work.

-Django 1.5 and 1.6 are not officially supported anymore, but it probably still works with these versions.
+If you like ``djinga`` and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address:
+``1EwENyR8RV6tMc1hsLTkPURtn5wJgaBfG9``.

 Why djinga ?